Blog

 In a nutshell, first-party data is compliant with new privacy laws and can actually benefit brands in many ways, sometimes outperforming data from a third source.

-According to a recent survey done by Epsilon, 80% of online buyers are willing to purchase from a brand that offers personalized marketing campaigns, with 90% of responders indicating their fancy towards ad personalization.
+By understanding customers directly, brands can tailor content and offers.
+Over 90% of consumers find relevant, personalized experiences appealing.
 The relationships that are built on trust and transparency attract new customers and create a good reputation for a given business.
 People are ready to share their info as long as they know where it goes and who uses it.
 And first-party data is a perfect fit for this task.

 There are several other advantages that first-party data implementation can bring to the publishers: